 The Pulpit Altar

-In addition to the significant effect of increased daylight intake, the removal of the lower gallery has enhanced the view towards the altar and the pulpit from the seats on the floor.
-The altar itself was restored and made climate-proof by conservators.
+In addition to the significant effect of increased daylight intake, the removal of the lower gallery has enhanced the view towards the altar and the pulpit from the pews on the floor.

 The acoustics have also been improved by adding acoustic surfaces and hiding these.
 In this way, the interior architecture of the room remains intact.